mueslimak3r/jellyfin-deluge-openvpn-server/README.md

 # jellyfin-deluge-openvpn-server
 Guide for setting up a media streaming server using deluge and openvpn for media downloading, jellyfin for streaming, and caddy for the proxy

+When I set this up I was using a Raspberry Pi 4B (4GB) running the "dietpi" distro.
+This tutorial will probably work on many debian based systems.
+The primary non-root user is called "dietpi" in this tutorial.

+This tutorial will guide you through the setup of openvpn, deluge, jellyfin, and caddy

+prerequisites: screen, emacs/vim/nano, dropbear

+# Step 0, set up a static local IP for your raspberry pi

+go to your router's admin page and configure the DHCP settings to that you reserve an IP address for you raspberry pi.
+The easier way to do this is to check the current ip your Pi has and use that.

 # Step 1, set up openvp split tunnel

 Follow the tutorial below to set up a split tunnel for openvpn.
 This works by creating a new user called "vpn" and routing all its services through openvpn.
 This is the easier method I could find to run only deluge through a vpn while the other services (deluge web-ui, jellyfin, caddy, etc) run and are networked normally

 https://www.htpcguides.com/force-torrent-traffic-vpn-split-tunnel-debian-8-ubuntu-16-04/

 # Step 2, install deluge and make it run through vpn